Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have checked and updated data management plan(iteration 2) as per clients feedback

-Worked on creation of telemedicine_seed_data.sql file for seeding data into database
+Worked on creation of telemedicine_seed_data.sql file for seeding data into database.<hr>

+11/01/2024 - <br>
+updated seed data wiki page with creation,insertion and table validations.